 - Those aged 62 and above, again with qualifying income

-- Those aged 62 and older if the value of the home in question has risen by more than $10,000.
-This exemption takes the place of other homestead exemptions.
+- Those aged 62 and older if the home’s value in question has risen by more than $10,000.
+This exemption takes the place of other homestead property exemptions.

 - Qualified disabled veterans